 Mid-April: Submit your finished thesis to your advisor and your second reader.

-Late April: Present your thesis in a public forum, such as a conference panel or an Honors reception of an English Studies roundtable.
+Late April: Present your thesis to a general audience in one or more public forums, such as a conference panel at an undergraduate research conference and/or an English Studies roundtable.

-Last class: Submit to the Honors Director your finished thesis, with any minor revisions (copyedits, formatting adjustments, etc.) requested of you by your advisor and/or your second reader.
+Last day of classes: Submit to the Honors Director your finished thesis, with any minor revisions (copyedits, formatting adjustments, etc.) requested by your advisor and/or your second reader.

 Checklist for the Final Draft of Your Thesis

 (2) Be laser printed on acid-free 8 ½ x 11 paper;